AXIOMPHARMACEUTICALS

 Overview

 Investigational dual receptor agonist targeting metabolic disease through balanced GLP-1R and GCGR activation.
-Phase 2/3 clinical trials demonstrate superior weight loss and MASH treatment efficacy.
+Phase 2/3 clinical trials demonstrate weight loss and MASH treatment efficacy.

 Dual agonism: GLP-1R reduces appetite and slows gastric emptying; GCGR increases energy expenditure and hepatic fat oxidation.
 EC50 0.52nM GCGR, 0.33nM GLP-1R.